 - Fermentation: For a probiotic and fermented elderberry sauce, add 2 Tbsp of white sugar during the boiling.
 Then allow the sauce to cool to room temperature.
 Stir in 1/4 cup of a yeast-based starter (like brewed kombucha, water kefir or ginger bug).
 Allow to ferment at room temperature for 3 days, then store in the fridge for up to 1 month.
 You can also freeze fermented fruit sauce without affecting the probiotic benefits.

 Antiviral Elderberry Sauce

-This antiviral elderberry remedy is essentially just a low-sugar fruit sauce with some potent properties.
-See the section above for more information on the antiviral properties of elderberries and for information on how to make a fermented elderberry sauce.
+This antiviral elderberry sauce is essentially just a low-sugar fruit sauce with some potent properties.
+See the section above for more information on the antiviral properties of elderberries and for options on how to preserve elderberry sauce for the winter.

 - Prep Time: 5 minutes

 - Yield: 4 cups 1x

 - 2 cups elderberries (see above for important safety information)